You have 2 options:

 In his other great book about the Bushmen, The Heart of the Hunter (1961), Sir Laurens wrote that, ‘mere contact with twentieth-century life seemed lethal to the Bushman.
 He was essentially so innocent and natural a person that he had only to come near us for a sort of radioactive fall-out from our unnatural world to produce a fatal leukaemia in his spirit’ (p.111 of 233).
 In The Heart of the Hunter Sir Laurens also wrote that, ‘There was indeed a cruelly denied and neglected first child of life, a Bushman in each of us’ (p.126).
 And on the last page of The Heart of the Hunter: ‘All this became for me, on my long journey home by sea, an image of what is wanted in the spirit of man today.
 We live in a sunset hour of time.
 We need to recognize and develop that aspect of ourselves of which the moon bears the image.
 It is our own shy intuitions of renewal, which walk in our spiritual night as Porcupine walked by the light of the moon, that need helping on the way.
 It is as if I hear the wind bringing up behind me the voice of Mantis, the infinite in the small, calling from the stone age to an age of men with hearts of stone, commanding us with the authentic voice of eternal renewal: “You must henceforth be the moon.
 You must shine at night.
 By your shining shall you lighten the darkness until the sun rises again to light up all things for men”’ (p.233).

-Reminiscent of Bruce Chatwin’s comment that ‘the First man was also Christ’ (from his quote included earlier that ‘There is no contradiction between the Theory of Evolution and belief in God and His Son on earth.
+As was explained in Part 5:2, Bruce Chatwin’s comment that ‘the First man was also Christ’ (from his quote included earlier that ‘There is no contradiction between the Theory of Evolution and belief in God and His Son on earth.
 If Christ were the perfect instinctual specimen–and we have every reason to believe He was–He must be the Son of God.
-By the same token, the First Man was also Christ’ (What Am I Doing Here, 1989, p.65 of 367)), Sir Laurens recorded that ‘The pastor, Dominee Ferdie Weich, though much loved by the Bushmen, could report no permanent conversion to Christ in 21 years’ (Testament to the Bushmen, 1984, text accompanying photograph 91).
+By the same token, the First Man was also Christ’ (What Am I Doing Here, 1989, p.65 of 367)), was reminiscent of Sir Laurens’ observation that ‘The pastor, Dominee Ferdie Weich, though much loved by the Bushmen, could report no permanent conversion to Christ in 21 years’ (Testament to the Bushmen, 1984, text accompanying photograph 91).
 The Bushmen, being Christ-like themselves in their innocence, weren’t in need of Christianity.
 They didn’t need a sound person to defer to, live through, be ‘born-again’ through as a result of being so upset they could no longer afford to trust in and live through themselves.
 They weren’t that upset.
 In his 1985 book Black Robe, the Northern Irish novelist Brian Moore recorded this revealing comment made by an American Indian to Jesuit missionaries in Canada about the comparative innocence of native people: ‘It is because you Normans are deaf and blind that you think this world is a world of darkness and the world of the dead is a world of light’ (p.184 of 256).

 Elsewhere in his writings about the Bushmen, Sir Laurens wrote of ‘This shrill, brittle, self-important life of today is by comparison a graveyard where the living are dead and the dead are alive and talking [through our soul] in the still, small, clear voice of a love and trust in life that we have for the moment lost…[there was a time when] All on earth and in the universe were still members and family of the early race seeking comfort and warmth through the long, cold night before the dawning of individual consciousness in a togetherness which still gnaws like an unappeasable homesickness at the base of the human heart’ (Testament to the Bushmen, 1984, pp.127–128 of 176).
 Sir Laurens further recognised the battle between our original innocent instinctive self and our newer ‘individual consciousness’ when he wrote, ‘I spoke to you earlier on of this dark child of nature, this other primitive man within each one of us with whom we are at war in our spirit’ (The Dark Eye in Africa, 1955, p.154 of 159).